LUMIN FAQ

 If a fibre media converter (FMC) is used instead of SFP switch, the connector type required for the fibre may be different, e.g. TP-Link MC210CS has an SC-type connector instead of LC-type.

-From our own testing and from dealer and customer feedback we've assembled this list of compatible components:
+From our own testing and from dealer and customer feedback we've assembled a list of compatible components: